 The imaging studies are generally helpful in identifying a structural rotator cuff defect, and identifying alternate pathology (missed pathology) that could explain residual shoulder symptoms.
 Imaging is also important in assessing the status of the residual rotator cuff (atrophy, retraction, and fatty infiltration; Figure 5, Figure 6), AC joint, and biceps tendon.

 Advanced imaging studies are helpful in demonstrating a rotator cuff defect but whether this defect actually correlates with pain and loss of function requires clinical correlation.
 Magnetic resonance arthrography (MRA), computed tomography arthrography (CTR), and ultrasonography (USG) are helpful and have their respective indications.
 The MRA is considered the imaging of choice for rotator cuff assessment in the revision surgery.
 The USG is cost beneficial but is highly user dependent.
 The CTR is a valid option in patients who have a contraindication to magnetic resonance imaging (MRI) (implantable devices, pacemakers).
 However, there are limitations to advanced imaging modalities as they may potentially either undercall or overcall the level of healing of the tendon.
-Furthermore, presence of previous hardware can result in artifacts, which can further limit the interpretation of imaging studies (
+Furthermore, presence of previous hardware can result in artifacts, which can further limit the interpretation of imaging studies (Figure 6).

 Non-operative management is directed towards reducing inflammation and regaining shoulder ROM and strength.
 Non-operative treatment options include anti-inflammatory medications (non-steroidal anti-inflammatory agents) and corticosteroid injection.
 Activity modifications, treatment modalities (heat therapy, cold therapy, USG), and physical therapy are helpful in regaining strength and motion.